 Write a formal report that uses the data obtained to compare the performance of the four searches.
 Rank the searches, based on your data from most efficient to least efficient, by run time.
 Does the performance match the expected efficiency as discussed in the text?
+Include in your report descriptions of how you determined X (and its value).
+Also, how you determined the size of the random strings you used.

-The format for the report should be at most 5-pages using the formatting discussed in class on Jan 26.
+The format for the report should be at most 5-pages using the formatting discussed in class on XXXX.
 In your report, clearly outline the purpose of the study, the methodology employed and a detailed presentation and analysis of the data obtained.
 End the report by summarizing your findings.
 Include a listing of all programs in the Appendix of the report.